 Learn to play drums for the first time:

 The Difference Between Free Drum Lessons, Subscriptions, and Paid Lessons

 We are including many free lessons on this website and you will be able to access them above in order so that you can make the most out of your time.
 Again though, free lessons are only so good and learning from a few teachers instead of many is crucial.
 Learning good habits in the beginning will make a world of difference and learning from the pros is the only way.
 I am still learning and am no where near the level of some of the professionals out there.
-If you are serious about drumming then I recommend going with a paid subscription to drumeo.com.
+If you are serious about drumming then I recommend going with a paid subscription to drumeo.com and you can get a 30 day free trial and cancel when you want.
 You can pick up a subscription for as low as .54 cents a day and there is a huge community of drummers that you can interact with there.
 If you are still on the fence, I recommend trying a free trial.

 I am personally a Drumeo subscriber and have gained so much knowledge from watching the drum lessons online.
 Before I wrote a review, I wanted to make sure I had a good understanding of the program and if it was worth the monthly payment.
 There are benefits and drawbacks of using Drumeo and I will outline these below.
 So far I have been through most 3/4 of the training and here is what I have found :

 1. The Forums: The forum is a great place to interact with others or ask questions about technique or anything else on your mind involving the drums.
 The best part is that the forum is not open to the public so that you don’t get distracted by people that aren’t as serious as you.